 Instructions: Apply hair chalk compacts directly to wet or dry strands (applying to wet hair simply creates a more intense color).
 Take a one-inch section of hair and slide the hair chalk compact over the length you’d like to color.
 Seal the pigment in with a spritz of hairspray.

 Shampoo as usual.
 Hair chalk that comes in a compact will usually wash out easily with shampoo, though blondes may have to shampoo a few times more to rinse out all of the pigment.

 Apply: With Water

 Lasts: 2-4 shampoos, depending on how light your hair is

 Instructions: Place a towel on your shoulders and use gloves to prevent staining.
-If you are brunette, wet the section of hair you’d like to colour before applying the chalk (blondes can do this too, but this will make the pigment stay on much longer).
-Apply the chalk to the strand of hair you would like to colour, twisting the hair as you go.
-Allow colour to air dry, or give it a cool blast of air with your hairdryer.
-Style as usual and finish with hair spray to lock in the colour.
+If you are brunette, wet the section of hair you’d like to color before applying the chalk (blondes can do this too, but this will make the pigment stay on much longer).
+Apply the chalk to the strand of hair you would like to color, twisting the hair as you go.
+Allow color to air dry, or give it a cool blast of air with your hairdryer.
+Style as usual and finish with hair spray to lock in the color.

 Shampoo and condition as usual.
 Use a clarifying shampoo to speed up the removal process.